 Diagnosis and Treatment

-If your child has symptoms of an intestinal disorder, see his doctor.
-The sooner he’s diagnosed, the sooner his symptoms can be treated.
+If your child has symptoms of an intestinal disorder, see their doctor.
+The sooner they're diagnosed, the sooner their symptoms can be treated.

 Treatment for an intestinal disorder may include: